ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

 Create background cube
 ^^^^^^^^^^^^^^^^^^^^^^
-Last but not least, for a binned IACT analysis a cube containing the background rate in sky coordinates and reconstructed energy has to be computed.
+Last but not least, for a stacked IACT analysis a cube containing the background rate in sky coordinates and reconstructed energy has to be computed.
 This task is performed by :ref:`ctbkgcube`.
-The binning here can also differ from the event cube.
-For simplicity, however, the example below uses the event cube to adopt the binning.
+The binning here can also differ from the counts cube.
+For simplicity, however, the example below uses the counts cube to adopt the binning.

 .. code-block:: bash